-The goal of this lesson is to prepare students for Oral Arguments, so they understand how the arguments are structured and how to behave in the courtroom.
-Compliance with rules of behavior and etiquette in the courtroom reflect respect, as citizens, of not only the judge, but, more importantly, of the law itself and our justice system that holds fairness and equality of treatment as its ideals.
+The goal of this lesson is to prepare students for Court of Appeals Oral Arguments, so they understand how the arguments are structured and how to behave in the courtroom.
+Compliance with rules of behavior and etiquette in the courtroom reflect respect of the panel of three judges from the division, the law itself and justice system that holds fairness and equality of treatment as its ideals.
 Common courtesy and politeness are sound guides for how to act in the courtroom.

 - Write lesson objectives and key terms on the board or on the screen. - Review Tips for Diverse Learners on p.
-3 to determine the best way to engage your students with the materials. - Make copies of the "What is Proper Etuiquette?
+3 to determine the best way to engage your students with the materials. - Make copies of the "What is Proper Etiquette?
 Scenarios," enough for a pair of students. - Make copies of "Courtroom Rules" and "Oral Argument Process and Schedule" readings, if necessary.
 You can also project on the screen.